 It’s not just package holidays, Members can opt to protect monies paid for other travel services such as accommodation only.
 Always ask your travel company about the financial protection that is in place for your package holiday or other travel arrangements before you make a booking.

-Following the financial failure of an ABTA Member with whom you have booked travel arrangements, you’ll be able to continue your package holiday or other protected travel arrangements as planned or you can claim your money back.
+Following the financial failure of a travel company with whom you have booked travel arrangements, you should be able to continue your package holiday or other protected travel arrangements as planned or claim your money back.
 For more information about how ABTA can assist you, please click here.

 We are also here to help you understand your rights.
 For example, if your flight is cancelled or delayed, or if government travel restrictions are announced which affect your holiday plans.